Secured loans may prove to be a viable and economic way of obtaining capital for any one and for a number of purposes.

-- If the borrowing is secured against a capital asset (such as your home or car), the provider may see this as reducing their risk – this may encourage them to look more favourably on the application;
+- if the borrowing is secured against a capital asset (such as your home or car), the provider may see this as reducing their risk – this may encourage them to look more favourably on the application;

-- As the potential borrower, you will be hoping to obtain lower interest rates and possibly larger loan amounts, by virtue of the fact you are offering collateral for the loan, thereby reducing the provider’s risk.
+- as the potential borrower, you will be hoping to obtain lower interest rates and possibly larger loan amounts, by virtue of the fact you are offering collateral for the loan, thereby reducing the provider’s risk.

 What is ‘collateral’ and how does it work?

-This is also relatively simple:
+That is also relatively simple:

 - in effect, you guarantee your repayment of the amount by linking it to something of significant value that you own – property and motor vehicles are classic examples;